Do you write every day?

 Think of your story as having a road map.
 You need to get from point A to point C (beginning, middle, and end) with as little deviation as possible.
 Your reader is following you down the road, and you don’t want to lose him.

 If you give your reader any reason to pause or divert his attention from the main point of your story, you’ll lose him.
-People have a short attention span today; they want the information as quickly as possible and with as little effort as possible.
+People have short attention spans; they want the information as quickly as possible and with as little effort as possible.

-If you write non-fiction and your topic is about health, don’t go off on a tangent about today’s political climate, unless it’s in regard to the stress it adds to your everyday life, and thus the harmful effects it has on your health.
+If you write non-fiction and your topic is about health, don’t go off on a tangent about today’s political climate, unless it’s in regard to the stress it adds to your everyday life and the harmful effects it has on your health.

-The more you write, the easier it becomes to create focused and lean content.
+The more you write, the easier it becomes to create focused content.

-A number of writers give themselves set daily writing quotas.
+A number of writers set daily writing quotas for themselves.
 Some may choose thirty minutes a day, others 500 to 1000 words per day.
-However, some writers feel too pressured by a daily writing quota, so they choose to create weekly quotas, or just set time aside for writing.
+However, some writers feel too pressured by a daily writing quota, so they choose to set weekly quotas.
+Others may decide on monthly quotas.

 One problem just about every writer faces is time.
 Even if you work from home, by the time you read and respond to your emails, keep up with your blogs, do your social networking, and keep up with your family and household duties, the day can just slip away.
 That’s why it’s so important to have a weekly writing plan or schedule in place and do your best to stick to it.

-Bottom line, if you’re a writer, it’s important to write regularly, if not every day, as often as you can.
+Bottom line, if you’re a writer, it’s important to learn the foundation by studying writing.
+Then, write regularly, if not every day, as often as you can.
 As with any craft, the more you practice or work at it, the better you’ll get.

 Writing, Submissions, and Working with Editors